Chiptang211/informatics-capstone/api-doc.md

 - **Data Example:** 100
 - **Data Description:** The proportion of tests with SARS-CoV-2 detected, meaning a cycle threshold (Ct) value <40 for RT-qPCR or at least 3 positive droplets/partitions for RT-ddPCR, by sewershed over the 15-day window defined by 'date_start' and "date_end'.
 The detection proportion is the percent calculated by dividing the 15-day rolling sum of SARS-CoV-2 detections by the 15-day rolling sum of the number of tests for each sewershed and multiplying by 100.

+### concentration (pcr_conc_smoothed)
+- **Data Tyoe:** NUMERIC
+- **Data Example:** 1116238.6628
+- **Data Description:** The normalization method of the SARS-CoV-2 virus concentration in wastewater.
+There are two normalization: flow-population or human fecal.
+The flow-population normalization method is calculated by multiplying the SARS-CoV-2 concentration and flow rate then dividing by population served.
+The flow-population normalization approach indicates whether the total number of individuals at the site who are shedding has changed.
+The human fecal normalization is SARS-CoV-2 virus concentration divided by the human fecal marker concentration.
+The human fecal normalization approach indicates whether the proportion of individuals at the site who are shedding has changed.

 ### date_start
 - **Data Tyoe:** TEXT NOT NULL
 - **Data Example:** 2024-03-12